 In 2011 Pedro Halffter received the prestigious Juno award for best classical music album of the year, for Fire and Blood, which was recorded with the Orchestre Symphonique de Montréal, and he has also recorded an album devoted to Ginastera, with the label Deutsche Grammophon.

-In 2018/19 Pedro Halffter will put a major focus on him being a sought after composer, devoting a major part of time to writing a number of commissioned works.
-But he will also appear at the Opera of Bilbao with La Bohème and with Kaiser von Atlantis (Emperor of Atlantis), Il Travatore and Andrea Chénier at the Opera in Sevilla.
-Invitations as guest conductor will lead him, among others, to the Orquesta Sinfónica de Madrid with Gustav Mahler’s 6th Symphony.
+In 2018/19 Pedro Halffter has put a major focus on him being a sought after composer, devoting a major part of time to writing a number of commissioned works.
+But he has also appeared as conductor e.g. at the Opera of Bilbao with La Bohème and with Kaiser von Atlantis (Emperor of Atlantis), Il Travatore and Andrea Chénier at the Opera in Sevilla.

 Pedro Halffter has been invited to join the jury of the singing competition „Concorso Lirico Ottevio Zino“ in Rome and is a member of the Real Academia de Bellas Artes de Santa Isabel de Hungría of Seville.